holgerschurig/holgerschurig.github.io/content/en/zephyr-fixing-lsp-issues.md

 	-DOVERLAY_CONFIG="nucleo_f303re.conf"
 ```

-Here in line [BROKEN LINK: ref:cdb] we do exactly that.
+In line [BROKEN LINK: ref:cdb], we exactly do that.
 Once you've compiled your project <br/>
-normally, you'll now have such a compilation database in the "`build/`" <br/>
+normally, you will now have such a compilation database in the "build/" <br/>
-directory: <br/>
+directory. <br/>

 ```text
 ~/src/multi-board-zephyr$ ls -l build/compile_commands.json